 I have taught Latin, Greek and Sanskrit at several universities and must say that the caliber of student at Carmenta is very high even when compared to internationally recognized universities.
 Carmenta students are extremely motivated, focused and talented.
 They also seem to work extremely hard.
 Language classes by necessity require more work out of class than in class, and I have always gotten the sense that my students at Carmenta work very diligently to succeed....We use the most widely accepted, tried-and-true textbooks for each language and spend enough time on each chapter to make sure students grasp everything, and memorize everything as we proceed.

-Carmenta tutoring is as different from an asynchronous online courses as physical classrooms with live teachers are different from textbooks.
+Carmenta tutoring is as different from asynchronous Internet courses as physical classrooms with live teachers are different from textbooks.
 In an asynchronous course the student receives no immediate live instruction, they have no direct communication with an expert.
-The Carmenta School remedies this situation by offering live online education.
-As a parent, I would enroll my child in Carmenta without hesitation, while I would only enroll them in an asynchronous online course if it was the absolute only option.
+The Carmenta School remedies this situation by offering live Skype-based education.
+As a parent, I would enroll my child in Carmenta without hesitation, while I would only enroll them in an asynchronous distance course if it was the absolute only option.